CIROH-UA/ngen-datastream/README.md

 ├── conf_nwmurl.json
 |
 ├── profile.txt
+|
+├── filenamelist.txt
+|
+├── realization.json
 ```
-### `RESOURCE_PATH` and `datastream-resources/`
+### `RESOURCE_PATH` (`datastream-resources/`)
 `datastream-resources/` holds all the input data files required to perform the various computations `ngen-datastream` performs.
-This folder is generated during a `ngen-datastream` execution This folder is not required as input, but can be a useful method for supplying ngen-datastream with files like geopackages, realization files, and forcing weights.
+This folder is not required as input, but will be a faster method for running ngen-datastream repeatedly over a given spatial domain.

 Examples of the application of the resource directory:
 1) Repeated executions. `ngen-datastream` will retrieve files (that are given as arguements) remotely, however this can take time depending on the networking between the data source and host.
 Storing these files locally in `RESOURCE_PATH` for repeated runs will save time and network bandwith.
+In addition, this saves on compute required to build input files from scratch.
 2) Communicating runs. ngen-datastream versions everything in `DATA_PATH`, which means a single hash corresponds to a unique `RESOURCE_PATH`, which allows users to quickly identify potential differences between `ngen-datastream` input data.

-#### Rules for manually building a `RESOURCE_PATH`
+#### Guide for building a `RESOURCE_PATH`
+The easiest way to create a reusable resource directory is to execute `ngen-datastream` and save `$DATA_PATH/datastream-resources` for later use.
 A user defined `RESOURCE_PATH` may take the form below.
 Only one file of each type is allowed (e.g. cannot have two geopackages).
-Not every file is required.
 ```
 RESOURCE_PATH/
 |